Canon 1D Mark IV vs Nikon D4S

 Feature comparison: Canon 1D Mark IV vs Nikon D4S

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark IV and the D4S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D4S has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1D Mark IV and Nikon D4S in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Canon 1D Mark IV vs Nikon D4S

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D4S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Nikon D4S«||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D4S|